Purchase Price Allocation

 The Role of MPI

 MPI stands ready to assist you with the valuation-related aspects of ASC Topic 805 and purchase price allocations, either on a consultative basis or by providing independent valuation opinions that are thoroughly supported and well-reasoned.
-Our approach involves working closely with you, as clients, and your other professional advisors in order to make sure the entire team is aligned.
+Our approach to PPA services involves working closely with you, as clients, and your other professional advisors in order to make sure the entire team is aligned.